xixogo5105/uiptv/README.md

 #### Method 2 (Native binary image):

 Its recommended because it runs a lot faster and smoother.
 Please head on to [GraalVM Manual](https://www.graalvm.org/22.0/reference-manual/native-image/).
-This page will has step by step guidelines and help you to install prerequisite dependencies that are needed.
+This page has step by step guidelines and help you to install prerequisite dependencies that are needed.
 In order to compile UIPTV on Ubuntu for instance, you need to install:

     sudo apt-get install build-essential libz-dev zlib1g-dev Then compile with: